About Mural Arts

 - At least 3-5 years of experience working with youth in communities of color and opportunity youth populations in an in-school and/or out-of-school setting, including development of project-based curriculum and lesson plans.

-- Knowledge of Trauma Informed Care, Restorative Practice and Youth Mental Health.
+- A knowledge of Trauma Informed Care, Restorative Practice and Youth Mental Health.

-- Knowledge and background in public, contemporary art, and/or muralism preferred.
+- A knowledge and background in public, contemporary art, and/or muralism preferred.

 - Excellent written and verbal communication skills.
 Strong supervisory and public presentation skills.